EmanDev/CSS-SL/README.md

 ## Deployment

-1. Open 'Counter-Strike Source Server Launcher" normally.
+1. Open "Counter-Strike Source Server Launcher" normally (if srcds is found within Windows, Program Files or Program Files x86 folders, run it as administrator).
-2. Click on 'Find Target.
+2. Click on "Find Target".
 3. Add your parameters.
 4. LAUNCH!